-The Company is exposed to financial risk through its financial assets and liabilities, reinsurance assets and insurance liabilities.
+Atlas Group is exposed to financial risk through its financial assets and liabilities, reinsurance assets and insurance liabilities.
 The key financial risk is that the proceeds from its financial assets would not be sufficient to fund the obligations arising from its insurance contracts and investing activity.
-The most important components of the Company's financial risk are market risk (cash flow and fair value interest rate risk, equity price risk and currency risk), credit risk and liquidity risk.
+The most important components of the Group's financial risk are market risk, credit risk and liquidity risk identifying the following areas:

+- cash flow and fair value interest rate risk,

+- equity price risk;

+- currency risk

+- · credit risk; and

+- liquidity risk.

 These risks mainly arise on open positions in interest rate, debt and equity products, and currency exposures, which are all subject to market movements.

-The Company's investment strategy reflects its profile of liabilities to ensure that sufficient assets of appropriate nature, term and liquidity enable it to meet the liabilities as they become due.
+The Group's financial risk management and investment strategy reflects its profile of liabilities to ensure that sufficient assets of appropriate nature, term and liquidity enable it to meet the liabilities as they become due.